AdelIsAllYouNeed/Emp_Attrition_Detection/README.md

 * Model_Building.ipynp: This folder houses various model experimentation and evaluation.
 Various machine learning models are tested, fine-tuned, and validated here, with the goal of identifying the optimal approach for predicting employee attrition.
 ## Exploratory Data Analysis
+* Summary about the dataset: intially contains (1480 rows x 38 coulmns) with Dataset contai
 ## Model Evaluation
+## Future Work